 Board Certified Prosthetist

 Rob is a Board Certified Prosthetist and a Licensed Physical Therapy Assistant with extensive experience in Orthopedics, Cardiac, Neurological Disorders, Pulmonary, Sports Medicine and Cancer Rehabilitation.
-He has been with Cornell O&P since 2000 and brings with him over a decade of patient care.
+He has been with Cornell O&P since 2000 and brings with him over 2 decades of patient care.
 Rob currently works directly with Keith Cornell in all aspects of patient care and prosthetic design, while also maintaining his own patient base.

 Michael (Mike) Domenicucci, CP

-Brad Shores, BOCO, LATC
+Brad Shores, BOCO, Retired LATC